SensesProject/land-use/src/assets/text/en.md

 A key component of the sustainable scenario is lifestyle change like reduced demand for livestock products and reduced  food waste.
 In consequence, the area needed for agricultural production is smaller in the sustainable scenario, which reduces the pressure on land.

 +++ sustainable 2

 ### Land-based mitigation

-As a result of less land needed for agricultural production, the sustainable scenario shows more afforestation and less BECCS, which makes sense considering that afforestation as CDR option is cheaper than BECCS.
+As a result of less land needed for agricultural production, the sustainable scenario shows more afforestation and less bioenergy, which makes sense considering that afforestation as CDR option is cheaper than BECCS.

 +++ sustainable 3

 ### Emissions

-Increased afforestation in the sustainable scenario results in higher land-based CDR of up to 10 Gt CO₂ per year in 2050.
-Note that the CDR from BECCS, which is accounted for in the energy sector, is not shown here.
+More afforestation and less bioenergy in the sustainable pathway is reflected in AFOLU CO₂ emissions and carbon sequestration from biomass.
 Moreover, the sustainable mitigation pathway with less livestock production and reduced food waste shows much lower CH₄ and N₂O emissions from AFOLU compared to the default mitigation pathway.

 +++ sustainable 4